-First, do your homework before you travel.
+Do your homework before you travel.
 Just as you would investigate your airfare options, take some time to find out about checked baggage fees and restrictions.

 Here are some tips for reducing the impact of checked bag fees on your vacation budget.

-Choose an airline with no or lower fees for checked baggage.
+Choose an airline with no fees or lower fees for checked baggage.
 Southwest does not charge for checked bags, and some airlines, including JetBlue, still let you check one bag for free under certain fare plans.

 If you are traveling with someone else and your checked bag is near your airline's weight limit, put some of your items into your companion's checked bag.
-This strategy is particularly effective if you are traveling with children or grandchildren, as their clothes don't take up as much room or weigh as much as adult clothing does.
+This strategy is particularly effective if you are traveling with children or grandchildren, as their clothes do not take up as much room or weigh as much as adult clothing does.

 Consider acquiring an airline credit card.
 Some airlines allow their credit card holders to check bags for free.
 (Tip: Adding another credit card to your wallet may impact your credit score.
 It might be cheaper in the long run to pay checked baggage fees once or twice a year rather than pay extra interest on your loans when your credit score goes down.)

 Take advantage of gate-check offers before you board your airplane.
 As of this writing, nearly every US domestic airline offers passengers the option to gate-check a carry-on bag for free.
-Of course, you will need to plan ahead if you want to gate-check your bag; keep everything valuable and breakable, including prescription drugs, in your "personal item," which can be a laptop bag, purse, tote bag or day pack.
+Of course, you will need to plan ahead if you want to gate-check your bag.
+Keep everything valuable and breakable, including prescription drugs, in your "personal item," which can be a laptop bag, purse, tote bag or day pack.

 Rent large items that you will only use once or twice during your trip, such as golf clubs, skis, scuba gear, surfboards or bicycles.
 It is often less expensive to rent sports equipment than to check it as baggage, particularly if you already plan to check two bags.
-Some airlines charge as much as $100 for your third checked bag – and that's only for a one-way flight.
+Some airlines charge as much as $100 for your third checked bag – and that is only for a one-way flight.